 - execute schemes of work appropriate to the circumstances, minimising uncertainty, delay and cost

 - subscribe to codes of professional conduct and practice

 IfA’s Registered Organisation scheme is a unique quality assurance scheme.
 There is no equivalent in the historic environment.
 It is a ‘kite mark’ of commitment to professional standards and competence.

-When you employ a Registered Organisation you can be confident that it will be
+When you employ a Registered Organisation you can be confident that it will be assessed, professional and accountable.

 Registered Organisations must reapply for registration every three years.
 They undergo rigorous peer review, and are subject to an inspection on first application and then (under normal circumstances) for each registration period.